pmkruyen/dearscholar/readme.md

 When you submit an app to the App Store or Google Play Store for publication, your app will be reviewed.
 The review procedure can be a black box, hence, I share some experiences with my submissions of DearScholar to the stores.
 While submissions to Google Play Store have been flawless so far, over time the App Store rejected several builds, probability because DearScholar has been categorized as a *Health and Health Research* app.
 To get the app published on the App Store, I have to show evidence of ethical approvement by a formal ethical committee for the running research projects; information about my relationship with the university were I work and the running research projects; and detailed specifications of the Informed Consent Form that needed to be included in the app.
 While information about the reasons for the study, information about confidentiality and handling of data, a point of contact for participant questions, and withdrawal procedures were specified already, the App Store reviewers also required information about the benefits and risks for research participants as well as a note about consent procedures for minors.

 ## Installation
-Researchers and contributors who want to test, contribute, or want to build their own version of DearScholar can follow the following installation steps (after reading the **Guide for potential contributors and academic researchers** above).
+Researchers and contributors who want to test, contribute, or want to build their own version of DearScholar can follow the  installation instructions in this section (after reading the **Guide for potential contributors and academic researchers** above).

 It is my ambition to automate these steps.
 Meanwhile, performing the steps manually gives a good first impression about how DearScholar functions.

-*This section is in progress*.

 ### Step 1: Server setup
 To use Dearscholar, an Apache webserver (version 2.4.29) needs to be set up that runs MySQL (5.7.30), PHP (version 7.4.6), and phpMyAdmin (version 5.0.2) as front panel for researchers.
 For production, you would run this webserver on a real webserver.
 For testing, a local [Docker](https://www.docker.com/) container can be used as testing environment on your own device (laptop, pc).